YukonZipperer/SN/README.md

 - Inside the body tab, remove the name attribute
 - Then hit send.
 - You should recieve a JSON statement back with an authentication token, your email, name, and id in the database
+- After signing in, you should create a new header titled 'Authorization' with a value of 'Bearer (authentication token here)'
+ This authentication header will be very important to do things, such as deleting posts and making posts

 #Sign Out
 - make a get request to 'localhost:8080/signout'